Domestic Violence Help & Support Groups

 • Cash

-• Phone charger
+• A phone charger

 • The number of an advocate you can contact to help you get to a safe house

 There are many programs and organizations that can offer resources, support services, referrals, recommendations, and guidance.
-These include the following:
+These can include the following:

-• Rape, Abuse, & Incest National Network (RAINN): This organization provides free, confidential, 24/7 support via phone (800-656-HOPE) or chat
+• Rape, Abuse, & Incest National Network (RAINN): This organization can provide free and undisclosed 24/7 support via phone (800-656-HOPE) or chat

-• Many local organizations, including community centers, domestic violence shelters, churches, and colleges offer free or affordable support groups for survivors.
+Many local organizations, including community centers, domestic violence shelters, churches, and colleges might offer free or affordable support groups for survivors.
 If you are having difficulty finding resources near you, advocates available at national hotlines may be available to help connect you to support groups.

 • You can look for a self-sufficiency program or child welfare program near you.

-The experience of domestic violence can increase your risk of experiencing post-traumatic stress disorder (PTSD), depression, and anxiety disorders.
+The experience of domestic violence can increase your risk of experiencing post-traumatic stress disorder (PTSD), depression and anxiety disorders.
 DV can also put you at a higher risk of experiencing intimate partner violence in future relationships.
-According to one peer-reviewed study, cognitive behavioral therapy is effective at reducing symptoms of PTSD, depression, and anxiety.
-Additionally, CBT reduces the risk of further domestic violence.
+However, online cognitive behavioral therapy can be helpful in reducing symptoms.

-During DV-focused CBT sessions, therapists work collaboratively with clients to educate them, improve coping skills, challenge untrue thoughts, strengthen self-esteem and self-confidence, and build relevant skills (such as communication, problem-solving, and assertiveness skills).
-The goal of CBT is often to re-evaluate unhealthy thought patterns that may develop in response to trauma.
+During DV-focused CBT sessions, therapists can work collaboratively with clients to educate them.
+Additionally, they can improve coping skills, challenge untrue thoughts, strengthen self-esteem and self-confidence, and build relevant skills (such as communication, problem-solving, and assertiveness skills).

 Takeaway